zbw/sparql-gui-gh/README.md

 [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled for
 this to work).

-The URL parameter &hide={anyvalue} hides the query editing area and the switch for raw results.
+The URL parameter &hide=1 hides the query editing area.